wilterson/twitter_bot/README.md

 Missing creativity?
 Let the bot add automatic hashtags to your tweet, using [RiteTag](https://app.ritetag.com/) for better hashtags suggestions.

 ### Random Tweets
-Add your tweets ideas to a `post.txt` file, when the bot posts the tweet, it will fetch a random tweet from that file.
+Add your tweets ideas to a `post.txt` file and some images to `images/` folder, when the bot posts the tweet, it will fetch a random tweet from that file and a image from `images/`.